abbaye/RDLCPrinter/README.md

 ONLY IN ENGLISH NEED TO BE LOCALISED IN OTHER LANGUAGE...
 (WHEN I WILL HAVE SOMES FREE TIMES)

+⚠ ATTENTION !
+For use the sample demo, you need to download SQL compact 4.0 (https://www.microsoft.com/en-us/download/details.aspx?id=17876)

 ## NUGET LINK (Older version, will be updated soon)
 https://www.nuget.org/packages/RDLCPrinter/